 To advance the existing body of knowledge on workplace bullying, this article considered the intersections of ethno-racial group status and gender, and its relationship to the reporting of bullying experiences.
-Our analysis produced several findings which suggests that ethno-racial group status and gender combined, informed experiences of personal and/or performance-based bullying in the workplace.
-The somewhat unexpected finding that in general, "white" men reported higher rates of bullying in comparison to their ethno-racial minority group counterparts, challenges the current consensus that ethno-racial minority groups - women especially, are more likely to experience bullying in the workplace.
+Our analysis produced several findings that suggest that ethno-racial group status and gender combined, informed experiences of personal and/or performance-based bullying in the workplace.
+The somewhat unexpected finding that, in general, 'white' men reported higher rates of bullying in comparison with their ethno-racial minority group counterparts, challenges the current consensus that ethnoracial minority groups - women especially - are more likely to experience bullying in the workplace.

-On a theoretical basis, this article advocates the use of intersectionality to understand how one's experiences of bullying and the decision to report, is informed by the possession of multiple (perceived or real) social identities, positionality and their status in a socially constructed hierarchical system (of power).
-In practical terms, intersectionality highlights processes and structures that hinder equality and anti-bullying progress - in this case, how employers can recognise and cater for those who are most at risk of experiencing and non-reporting of bullying.
+On a theoretical basis, this article advocates the use of intersectionality to understand how one's experiences of bullying and the decision to report is informed by the possession of multiple (perceived or real) social identities, positionality and their status in a socially constructed hierarchical system (of power).
+In practical terms, intersectionality highlights processes and structures that hinder equality and anti-bullying progress - in this case, how employers can recognise and cater for those who are most at risk of experiencing and not reporting bullying.